mobify/mobify-data-guide/README.md

 ## 🚅 Engineering tools 101

-So ready to get started?
-There are 3 main engineering tool we use and hope to gather some quick intro to bootstrap any beginners.
+Learning to code is an important step in becoming data literate.
+There are 3 main engineering tool we use.

 ### Python + Pandas